International Health Humanities Network Project Team

 Professor Paul Crawford is Professor of Health Humanities at the Faculty of Medicine and Health Sciences, Director of the Centre for Social Futures, Institute of Mental Health, and Co-Director of the Health Humanities Research Priority Group at the University of Nottingham.
 He is a Fellow of both the Royal Society of Arts and Academy of Social Sciences, Professorial Fellow of the Institute of Mental Health, and has held Visiting Professorships in Norway, Taiwan, China and Australia.
 He serves on several editorial boards, not least Journal of Medical Humanities, Communication & Medicine and Applied Arts in Health.
 (2010-12).
 In 2008 he was awarded a Lord Dearing Award for Excellence in Teaching and Learning.

 He is Co-Founder and directs both the AHRC-funded Madness and Literature Network and International Health Humanities Network.
 He is also International advisor on trans-disciplinary research/ health humanities at various institutions worldwide.
 Crawford has held multiple grants from prestigious Research Councils or major charities (British Academy, AHRC, ESRC and The Leverhulme Trust).
-These include a recent £1.5m large programme grant from AHRC/ RCUK Connected Communities (2013-18) on Creative Practice as Mutual Recovery.
+These include a £1.2m large programme grant from AHRC/ RCUK Connected Communities (2013-18) on Creative Practice as Mutual Recovery and an additional £678K grant from AHRC for a literary and historical project on Florence Nightingale: 'Florence Nightingale Comes Home for 2020'.

 Professor Crawford regularly gives keynote and plenary lectures at international conferences and has written over 100 publications including more than 80 peer reviewed papers or book chapters, 2 special issues and 10 books: Communicating Care (Nelson Thornes, 1998); Nothing Purple, Nothing Black (The Book Guild, 2002); Politics and History in William Golding (University of Missouri, 2003); Evidence Based Research (Open University Press, 2003), which was Highly Commended in the BMA Book Competition for 2004; Storytelling in Therapy (Nelson Thornes, 2004); Evidence Based Health Communication (Open University Press, 2006); Communication in Clinical Settings (Nelson Thornes, 2006); Madness in Post-1945 British and American Fiction (Palgrave, 2010); and Health Humanities (Palgrave Macmillan, 2015).
 His major, critical work on the novelist William Golding was reviewed in the TLS and led to reprinted chapters in the prestigious Bloom's Guides (2004; 2008) and a commissioned entry on Golding in The Oxford Encyclopedia of British Literature (Oxford University Press, 2006).
 His acclaimed novel about mental illness, Nothing Purple, Nothing Black, resulted in various interviews in national media and an option for film by the British film producer, Jack Emery (The Drama House, London/ Florida).
 He has appeared on BBC Radio 2 (Walker), Today Programme and Woman's Hour on BBC Radio 4, BBC 5 Live (Mayo), BBC Wales, BBC Mundo and various regional BBC programmes.